surniaulula/wpsso-google-merchant-feed/readme.txt

 = 9.3.1-dev.1 =

-(2023/12/21) Fixed enabling/disabling the creation of shipping information, independent of the WPSSO WCSDT add-on.
+(2023/12/22) Fixed enabling the creation of shipping information from WPSSO Core, independent of the WPSSO WCSDT add-on.

 = 9.3.0 =